Nevada Court Records

 - Place of incarceration

-- Booking details, including bail amount and release date and time.
+- Booking details, including bail amount, release date, and time.

 How Long Do Arrests Stay on Your Record in Nevada